Credit card: Security

 Controlled payment numbers (also known as virtual credit cards or disposable credit cards) are another option for protecting against credit card fraud where the presentation of a physical card is not required, as in telephone and online purchasing.
 These are one-time use numbers that function as a payment card and are linked to the user's real account, but do not reveal details, and cannot be used for subsequent unauthorized transactions.
 They can be valid for a relatively short time, and limited to the actual amount of the purchase or a limit set by the user.
 Their use can be limited to one merchant.
 If the number given to the merchant is compromised, it will be rejected if an attempt is made to use it a second time.

 A similar system of controls can be used on physical cards.
-Technology provides the option for banks to support many other controls too that can be turned on and off and varied by the credit card owner in real time as circumstances change (i.e., they can change temporal, numerical, geographical and many other parameters on their primary and subsidiary cards).
-Apart from the obvious benefits of such controls: from a security perspective this means that a customer can have a Chip and PIN card secured for the real world, and limited for use in the home country.
-In this eventuality, a thief stealing the details will be prevented from using these overseas in non-chip and pin EMV countries.
+Banks can adjust many controls on individual cards as needed; for example, a card can be subjected to temporal, numerical, and geographical usage restrictions.
+From a security perspective, this means that a customer can have a chip and PIN card secured for the real world, and limited for use in the home country.
+Should the card details be compromised, the thief will be prevented from using them overseas in non-chip and pin EMV countries.
 Similarly, the real card can be restricted from use online so that stolen details will be declined if this is tried.
 Then when card users shop online they can use virtual account numbers.
 In both circumstances, an alert system can be built in notifying a user that a fraudulent attempt has been made which breaches their parameters, and can provide data on this in real-time.